isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/reports-reverted-file-version-history.md

     The report contains the following details:

     File Name
     :   The title of the topic.
-Clicking on the topic’s title link opens the topic preview.
+Clicking on the topic's title link opens the topic preview.

     Time Stamp
     :   The date and time when the topic was reverted to an earlier version.